 The rules governing publicity change when an election has been announced.
-In the period between the notice of an election and the election itself all proactive publicity from the Council about candidates or other politicians is halted.
-This applies to local, national or European elections.
+In the period between the notice of an election and the election itself all proactive publicity from CTC about candidates or other politicians is halted.
+This applies to local, national, or European elections.

-During this period council publicity should not deal with controversial issues or report views, proposals or recommendations in a way that identifies them with individual Councillors or groups of Councillors.
+During this period, CTC publicity should not deal with controversial issues or report views, proposals or recommendations in a way that identifies them with individual members or groups of members.
 This is to make sure that no individual or political party gains an unfair advantage by appearing in corporate publicity.